eclipse-sumo/sumo/docs/web/docs/Simulation/Distances.md

 ## Abstract networks
 In some types of simulation it is beneficial to define edges with length-geometry-mismatch.
 For example, railway networks with switches and parallel tracks are much easier to understand when the geometrical lengths are reduced.
-To keep the driving-lengths at their realistic values, each edge is given a custom length value the mismatch.
+To keep the driving-lengths at their realistic values, each edge is given a custom length value.

 # Vehicle lengths in sumo-gui
 By default, vehicle lengths are scaled according to length-geometry mismatch.
 This corresponds to visual shortening when looking from above at a vehicle that is driving on a step include (the visual horizontal length is shorter than total road length).
 To prevent scaling, the vehicle gui option 'scale length with geometry' can be disabled.